rhonaCA/workbook/README.md

 elsif apple == orange
 	puts "Apple is same price as orange" else
-	puts "Apple is cheaper then orange" end
+	puts "Apple is cheaper than orange" end

-# output: Apple is cheaper then orange
+# output: Apple is cheaper than orange
 ```

 ### **Arrays**